recisio/libkfsocketio-cpp/README.md

-# LibKfSocketIO socket.io client DLL binding
+# LibKfSocketIO socket.io client and Websocket server DLL binding

 This project is meant to provide a DLL binding of the socket.io c++ client library with the minimum export.

 It also provides a websocket server binding.

 This project is made as an internal DLL binding for our own needs, it may or may not be what you're looking for.

 ## Project install